openmrs/openmrs-esm-core/packages/tooling/openmrs/README.md

 > For implementers.

-Assembles an import map incl. assets to provide the microfrontend assets for a distribution.
+Assembles an import map incl. assets to provide the frontend module assets for a distribution.

 Example: